Büyükada: Geography

 Büyükada is 4.3 km (2.6 miles) long and 1.3 km (0.8 miles) wide.
 The centre of the island is dominated by two peaks.
-The one nearest to the ferry landing is the Hill of Jesus (Turkish: İsa Tepesi), which is164 m (538 ft) high.
+The one nearest to the ferry landing is the Hill of Jesus (Turkish: İsa Tepesi), which is 164 m (538 ft) high.
 The second is the Great Hill (Turkish: Yücetepe) which is 202 m (663 ft) high.
 The island has several small strips of sand and pebble beach too, the most popular being Yörük Ali Plajı near Dilburnu.

 Most development on the island is on its northern side with the south still largely wooded.